yudaprama/agenticSeek/README.md

 stealth_mode = True # Use undetected selenium to reduce browser detection
 ```

+**Warning**:

+- The `config.ini` file format does not support comments.
+Do not copy and paste the example configuration directly, as comments will cause errors.
+Instead, manually modify the `config.ini` file with your desired settings, excluding any comments.

-Warning: Do *NOT* set provider_name to `openai` if using LM-studio for running LLMs.
+- Do *NOT* set provider_name to `openai` if using LM-studio for running LLMs.
 Set it to `lm-studio`.

-Note: Some provider (eg: lm-studio) require you to have `http://` in front of the IP.
+- Some provider (eg: lm-studio) require you to have `http://` in front of the IP.
 For example `http://127.0.0.1:1234`

 **List of local providers**